muttleyxd/clang-tools-static-binaries/README.md

 - Fork this repository and run GitHub actions on your behalf
 - Build manually using steps using commands from [.github/workflows](https://github.com/muttleyxd/clang-format-static-binaries/tree/master/.github/workflows)

-## More clang-format
+## More clang-tools

-If there's any interest I could add more builds or a build for new OS (ex.
+If there's any interest I could add more tools, or a build for new OS (ex.
 FreeBSD)